shabtronic/Dual-Band-Limiter---JSFX/README.md

 "Post EQ" has no code - so it doesn't do anything, might add a 5 band eq later.

+Dials can either be "Mouse-Dragged" or "Mouse-wheeled" when hovered over them.
+Right click will reset the dials value back to the default.

 In-Gain - will boost the lower or upper bands and force more aggressive limiting, great for metal \m/ .

 Out-Gain controls the band output level after limiting.